News

 BT Group has activated the first EV charge point created from an upgraded on-street cabinet.

-The telecoms group announced a trial in January to repurpose the green cabinets, traditionally used to store broadband and phone cabling, into public charging devices.
+to repurpose the green cabinets, traditionally used to store broadband and phone cabling, into public charging devices.
 The first device in that trial has now gone live in East Lothian.

 The site in Haddington marks the first phase of a project which could see the wider upgrade of BT Group-owned cabinets to address the shortfall in public EV charging points.
 BT has identified up to 4,800 street cabinets that could be used for potential upgrade in Scotland to meet increasing demand.